Daniel Cooper (murderer): "The Newlands Baby Farmer" trial and execution

 Given suspicions about his extracurricular activities occasioned by the death of his wife and other rumoured activities, Cooper was expelled from the Seventh-day Adventist Church of New Zealand on 2 January 1918, shortly after he had married his second wife, Martha (born 20 December 1893), a former book purchaser.
 Those rumoured activities may have included illegal abortion procedures.
 Cooper and Martha relocated one more time, to Newlands, a Wellington suburb, and set up an office in Lambton Quay, Wellington for their health activities in 1921.
 They ran a rest care and convalescent home for women, but the police raided the facility on 3 December 1922.
 The bodies of two newborn infants were found and Cooper and Martha were charged with murder, although Martha was later acquitted of any crime, given that there was no evidence that she had directly assisted her husband in his activities.

 The trial of the "Newlands Baby Farmer" was then undertaken.
 Mary MacLeod, a former rest home occupant, came forth with a story about her pregnancy, which had started in February 1922.
 Given that MacLeod was a single woman, there would have been considerable social stigma attached to any pregnancy and childbirth.
-The Coopers allowed her to live at the care facility and promised her that her baby would be 'adopted' by an alleged Palmerston North adoptive parental couple.
-On 12 October 1922 MacLeod gave birth to a daughter and was later told that the child had been adopted by the aforementioned Palmerston North family.
+The Coopers allowed her to live at the care facility and promised her that her baby would be 'adopted' by a Palmerston North couple.
+On 12 October 1922 MacLeod gave birth to a daughter and was later told that the child had been adopted by the Palmerston North family.
 However, the infant had died and was buried elsewhere on the Newlands property, until it was discovered by police.

-Like Minnie Dean almost thirty years beforehand, Cooper was sentenced to death for his murder of the two infants.
+Like Minnie Dean almost thirty years before, Cooper was sentenced to death for the murder of the two infants.
 He was held in custody at Terrace Gaol in Wellington and executed there on 16 June 1923.
 His wife changed her name to Stewart, remarried and ultimately resettled in Christchurch, where she died in 1975.